earth-mover/icechunk/docs/docs/faq.md

 Therefore, the similarities and differences with Icechunk are fundamentally the same.

 Icechunk can accommodate the NetCDF data model.
-It's possible to write NetCDF compliant in Icechunk using [Xarray](https://xarray.dev/).
+It's possible to write NetCDF compliant data in Icechunk using [Xarray](https://xarray.dev/).

 #### [Zarr](https://zarr.dev)